zorga/python/README.md

-Personnal Python codes
+# Personnal Python stuff
-Also contains some UCL INGI stuff
+Just a big dump of Python code that I write for fun or to solve some problems